griffithlab/rnabio.org/_posts/0008-05-01-Practical_Exercise_Solutions.md

 <a id="Practical Excercise 2"></a>

     cd $RNA_HOME/refs
-    #first produce a fasta with only the chr22 sequence (i.e. remove the ERCC sequences)
+    #first produce a fasta with only the chr22 sequence (i.e. remove the ERCC sequences).
     cat chr22_with_ERCC92.fa | perl -ne 'if ($_ =~ /\>22/){$chr22=1}; if ($_ =~ /\>ERCC/){$chr22=0}; if ($chr22){print "$_";}' > chr22_only.fa

+    #determine the count of all repeat bases
+    #skip the header lines containing the sequence names, count the lower case letters, count the total length, at the end summarize totals.
     cat chr22_only.fa | grep -v ">" | perl -ne 'chomp $_; $r+= $_ =~ tr/a/A/; $r += $_ =~ tr/c/C/; $r += $_ =~ tr/g/G/; $r += $_ =~ tr/t/T/; $l += length($_); if (eof){$p = sprintf("%.2f", ($r/$l)*100); print "\nrepeat bases = $r\ntotal bases = $l\npercent repeat bases = $p%\n\n"}'

+    #determine the occurence of an arbitrary short sequence. don't forget to remove all end of line characters before searching for the string of interest.
     cat chr22_only.fa | grep -v ">" | perl -ne 'chomp $_; $s = uc($_); print $_;' | perl -ne '$c += $_ =~ s/GAATTC/XXXXXX/g; if (eof){print "\nEcoRI site (GAATTC) count = $c\n\n";}'

 **Answers**